 On August 17, 1945, the proclamation of Indonesia’s independence took place.
 Consequently, Lombok became part of the country.

 Under general Suharto’s dictatorship, there was a wave of violence.
-During political unrest in the 1960s, communists and members of the Chinese minority were killed.
-In 2000, there were further attacks against Lombok’s Christian as well as the Chinese minority.
-Consequently, tourism decrease for several years.
+During political unrest in the 1960s, communists, and members of the Chinese minority were killed.
+In 2000, there were further attacks against Lombok’s Christians as well as the Chinese minority.
+Consequently, tourism decreased for several years.

-Lombok has emerged to a serene alternative to the popular island of Bali around 1980.
+Lombok emerged as a serene alternative to the popular island of Bali around 1980.
 The most developed tourist area is in the west around Senggigi.
-Beaches and bays are stretching on ten kilometers along the western coast.
+Beaches and bays are stretching ten kilometers along the western coast.